idameitil/sdpl-utilizing-gts/README.md

 This will create the files `data/wzx.fasta`, `data/wzy.fasta` and `data/wzz.fasta`

 ### Expanding with Blast
-We use the HPC to

-To create the job files required use `src/data-collection-and-preprocessing/gen_hpc_blast_jobs.py`

 ### Parsing Blast results
 To parse the blast expansion output files run `src/data-collection-and-preprocessing/parse-blast-results.py`